 - This is the type of helmet that’ll give the most amount of protection to your head.

-- In the eye protection department, it’ll have a visor that can be lifted to get a better experience of fresh air.
+- The eye protection department will have a visor that can be lifted to get a better experience of fresh air.

-- Helmet’s visor comes in several colours and tints.
-Tints like a transparent, Dark black, Mercury with different shades.
+- The helmet’s visor comes in several colours and tints.
+Tints like transparent, Dark black, and Mercury with different shades.

-- If you need a helmet with a large opening with the at most protection this is the helmet for you.
+- If you need a helmet with a large opening with the most protection, this is the helmet for you.

-- The helmet boasts of a full-face design with a flip up front.
-The whole front side of the helmet including the visor lifts up with a touch of a button.
+- The helmet boasts a full-face design with a flip-up front.
+The whole front side of the helmet, including the visor, lifts with a button.

-- Lifting up the front adds the ease of wearing and taking the helmet out.
+- Lifting the front adds the ease of wearing and taking the helmet out.

-- Similar to the full-face helmet this also has a wide variety of visor color options.
+- Similar to the full-face helmet, this also has various visor colour options.

 3/4 Face Helmet